grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Fucking search pattern eh?"
 Said Percy.

 "Feck ye, if'n I ever seen one.
-They lookin' for us, but don't know where we feckin' is, is my feckin' thinkin'."
+They lookin' for us, but don't know where t' feckin' look, is my feckin' thinkin'."

+### They try to run from the black sub

 "Fuckin' good.
 This is our chance.
-We gotta get out of range before they complete their search circle and start a new circle in our direction."
+We gotta get out of range before they complete their cunt-licking search circle and start a new circle in our direction."
 Percy called up to Hemi.
 "Get us moving again Hem'.
 Back to a creep, same heading --- toward the depot."

 The hum of the electric motors came back up, and the _Prospect_ steadily moved on.
-Percy sat with Chips at the sonar station and listened to the sound of the black subs screws off in the distance.
-It was a very weak signal as they got off to the far end of their search circle, but grew stronger as they returned to the starting point.
-Percy continually marked their track according the range finding calculations on the navigation chart.
+Percy sat with Chips at the sonar station and listened to the sound of the black sub's screws off in the distance.
+The signal grew very weak as the black sub got off to the far end of their search circle, but grew stronger as they returned to the starting point.
+Percy continually marked their track on the navigation chartaccording their range finding calculations.

 "We're not out of this yet."
 Percy said to Chips.
 "They're moving fast.
-Makes it easy to fucking track 'em, but their next search circle will almost certainly be figure-eight directly the opposite direction of their first --- and directly towards us."
+Makes it easy to fucking track 'em, but their next search circle will almost certainly be the other side of a figure-eight directly the opposite direction of their first --- and directly towards us."
 Chips nodded.
-"We gotta be out of range of their search circle before the go past."
+"We gotta be out of range of their search circle before they go past."

-"They could feckin' ping us with active sonar and feckin' find us in a second."
+"They could feckin' ping us with active sonar and feckin' find us that way."
 Pointed out Chips.

 "And they fucking might yet.
 But they might be not want to risk us being an armed enemy ship.
 Trying to get a soft sense of their target first, if they can."